-Under the Small-Scale Renewable Energy Support Scheme (SRESS), the Energy Minister announced higher financial incentives and appealing fixed tariffs for small-scale wind and solar projects, including a 20% higher tariff for grid-scale community solar installations compared to recent auction prices.
+Under the Small-Scale Renewable Energy Support Scheme (SRESS), the Energy Minister announced higher financial incentives and appealing fixed tariffs for small-scale wind and solar projects.
+This included a 20% higher tariff for grid-scale community solar installations compared to recent auction prices.

 Small-scale and Community Solar Projects Prioritised